uphill-ai/uphill-ai/README.md

 - 👋 Hi, I’m Joe Porter at @uphill-ai
+- 🧠 I'm an ML engineer, researcher, father, and Christian.
+I stay busy with my large family, work, and church.
-- 👀 I’m interested in Machine Learning, Natural Language Processing, and way too many other things.
+- 👀 I’m interested in time series AI, natural language processing (NLP), practical psychology, and way too many other things.
 - 📖 I aspire to be a science fiction author someday.
 Still working on it...
 - 💞️ I’m looking to collaborate on interesting problems and ideas.
 - 📫 How to reach me: uphillservice at g mail